recursecenter/blaggregator/README.md

 ### How does it work?

-Once an hour, the crawler checks all registered blogs for new posts ("new" is defined as having a new URL, so you can tweak the title and change the timestamp to your heart's content).
+Once an hour, the crawler checks all registered blogs for new posts.
 New posts are displayed on the main page and a message is sent to Zulip.

+"New" is defined as a post having a new URL and a new title.
+So you can tweak the title, change the content or the timestamp to your heart's content.

 ### Why do I have to log in?